Skip to main content

 Frequently Asked Questions

-What if I Refuse to Allow a Search?
+What if I refuse to allow a search?

 Regardless of how an officer reacts to your refusal to allow a search, providing any physical resistance to a search will likely result in temporary detention or even an arrest.

-1. Was the person whose home, car, or property was "searched" expecting a degree of privacy?
+1. Was the person whose home, car, or property was searched expecting a degree of privacy?

 2. Was that expectation of privacy reasonable (usually based on societal attitudes)?

-The expectation of privacy distinguishes what makes a warrantless search unreasonable.
-The "plain view" doctrine is the other side of this coin.
-Contraband or evidence that is easily visible to an officer standing outside a vehicle during a traffic stop, or at the front door of an apartment, is an example of "plain view."
+The plain view doctrine is the other side of this coin.
+Contraband or evidence easily visible to an officer standing outside a vehicle during a traffic stop or at the front door of a residence is an example of "plain view."

 The warrant is typically addressed to law enforcement, informing officers: